department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11/yellow-ribbon-program.md

 First, we'll determine how much the Post-9/11 GI Bill will pay.
 We'll do this by subtracting any financial aid you have that's designated solely for paying tuition and fees from the total amount your school charges.

-Then, your school's Yellow Ribbon contributions, and our matching contributions, can cover part or all of the remaining unmet charges.
+Then, your school's funding through the Yellow Ribbon Program and our matching contributions can cover part or all of the remaining unmet charges.

 </div>
 </li>